beeware/toga/docs/introduction/philosophy.rst

 Why Toga?
 =========

-Toga isn't the worlds first widget toolkit - there are dozens of other options.
+Toga isn't the world's first widget toolkit - there are dozens of other options.
 So why build a new one?

 Native widgets - not themes